Approximations for the number of maxima and near-maxima in independent data: Introduction and main results

-\begin{example} Let $X$ have a Gumbel distribution with density function $f(x)=e^{-x+e^{-x}}$ and distribution function $F(x)=e^{-e^{-x}}$ for $x\in\mathbb{R}$, which has mean equal to $0.57721\ldots$, the Euler--Mascheroni constant, and standard deviation $\pi/\sqrt{6}$.
-We consider geometric approximation for the number of $n$ i$.$i$.$d$.$ samples from $X$ which are within distance $a$ of their maximum; that is, we take $\ell=1$ in Theorem \ref{thm:continuous}.
+\begin{example} Let $X$ have a Gumbel distribution with density function $f(x)=e^{-x-e^{-x}}$ and distribution function $F(x)=e^{-e^{-x}}$ for $x\in\mathbb{R}$, which has mean equal to $0.57721\ldots$, the Euler--Mascheroni constant, and standard deviation $\pi/\sqrt{6}$.
+We consider a sample of $n$ i$.$i$.$d$.$ observations from $X$, and establish a geometric approximation bound for the number of these which are within distance $a$ of the sample maximum; that is, we take $\ell=1$ in Theorem \ref{thm:continuous}.
 Note that the maximum of our $n$ data points has itself a Gumbel distribution, shifted $\log(n)$ units to the right.
 With this choice of $X$ we have that